Muriel Young

-Muriel Young (19 June 1923 – 24 March 2001) was an English television continuity announcer, presenter and producer.
+Muriel Young (19 June 1923 – 24 March 2001) was an English television continuity announcer, presenter, producer and actress.

 Early life

 Young was born in 1923 in Bishop Middleham near Sedgefield, County Durham.
 As a child, she lived with her family in the gatehouse of Elmwood (now the Elmwood Community Centre), Hartburn, County Durham near Stockton-on-Tees.
 Her father, Wilfrid Young, was batman and later chauffeur to Col Kitching, who lived at Elmwood for many years after retiring from the army in 1939.

 Early career

 Young worked briefly as a librarian on leaving school and attended art college, before deciding to embark on a career as an actress.
 She joined a repertory theatre in Henley-on-Thames, where her uncle was directing.
 She subsequently performed at the Gateway Theatre, London, and the Theatre Royal in Chatham.
 Trying to get into the film industry, she did modelling for advertising agencies, including promoting products such as toothpaste, which paid her enough money until she became an actress.
 She also studied to be a dental nurse and used her artistic talents to paint glassware.